ActivitySim/activitysim/docs/examples.rst

 * ``zone_system`` - set to 3 for three zone system
 * ``rebuild_tvpb_cache`` - rebuild and overwrite existing pre-computed TAP to TAP utilities cache
 * ``trace_tvpb_cache_as_csv`` - write a CSV version of TVPB cache for tracing
 * ``tap_skims`` - TAP to TAP skims OMX file name.
-The time period for the matrix must be represented at the end of the matrix name and be seperated by a double_underscore (e.g. BUS_IVT__AM indicates base skim BUS_IVT with a time period of AM.
+The time period for the matrix must be represented at the end of the matrix name and be seperated by a double_underscore (e.g. BUS_IVT__AM indicates base skim BUS_IVT with a time period of AM).
 * ``tap`` - TAPs table
 * ``tap_lines`` - table of transit line names served for each TAP.
 This file is used to trimmed the set of nearby TAP for each MAZ so only TAPs that are further away and serve new service are included in the TAP set for consideration.
 It is a very important file to include as it can considerably reduce runtimes.
 * ``maz_to_tap`` - list of MAZ to TAP access/egress impedance files by user defined mode.
 Examples include walk and drive.
 The file also includes MAZ to TAP impedances.